Emnolope/invt/zeroprompt_2.md

 Translation functions are BRIDGES:

-metadataFromName: string → object
+inventoryFromFile: string → object
-metadataToName: object → string
+fileFromInventory: object → string

 Inventory Object is Runtime State Cache
 Gallery, table, and any future views are RENDERERS that consume inventory object.
 They don't manage their own data.